 Controller vs CFO Frequently Asked Questions (FAQs)

 In this section, we have included answers to the most frequently asked questions about controller versus CFO.
-If you don’t see your question, visit the Fit Small Business forum and post your question there.
 An industry expert like myself will respond to your question.

 The most frequently asked questions about controller versus CFO are: